 Christian education involves financial sacrifice for many families.
 The school works hard to plan effectively and control tuition costs.
 It is essential that families meet their obligations to the school in order to maintain financial stability.
 Please note that if a student is withdrawn during a semester, the full semester’s tuition is due.

-Lakeland Christian School does not discriminate on the basis of race, national or ethnic origin in its admission policies or in the administration of its programs.
+Lakeland Christian School does not discriminate on the basis of race, national origin, ethnic origin or sex in its admission policies or in the administration of its programs.

 General Application Process/List